radian-software/straight.el/README.md

 ### Integration with `use-package`

-By default, `straight.el` overrides `use-package` so that `:ensure` installs packages using `straight.el` instead of `package.el`.
-(You can override this behavior by customizing `straight-enable-use-package-integration`.)
+By default, `straight.el` installs a new keyword `:straight` for `use-package` which may be used to install packages via `straight.el`.
 The algorithm is extremely simple.
 This:

     (use-package el-patch
-      :ensure t)
+      :straight t)

 becomes: